aileot/nvim-laurel/README.md

        --compile $< > $@
    ```

-3. Add `/path/to/nvim-laurel` to `&runtimepath` in your Neovim config file.
+3. Add `/path/to/nvim-laurel` to `'runtimepath'` in your Neovim config file.

    ```lua
    vim.go.rtp:append("/path/to/nvim-laurel")